Tool and Usage

 Tiger was a popular tool to audit systems and originates from work at the Texas A&M University.
-With no updates in the last years, this tool should be used with care.
+After 2008 there were not many updates released, showing the project is stalled.
+For that reason, we suggest using more active projects.

 Usage and audience

 Tiger is commonly used for intrusion detection, IT audit, system hardening, or vulnerability scanning.
 Target users for this tool are security professionals and system administrators.